 PO3.
-Conduct investigations of complex problems: Use research-based knowledge and research methodologies to obtain reliable outcomes and develop legal research skills & legal reasoning and apply it during programme& in legal practice.
+Conduct investigations of complex problems: Use research-based knowledge and research methodologies to obtain reliable outcomes and develop socio-legal research skills & legal reasoning and apply it during programme& in practice.

 PO4.
-The lawyer and society: Interpret and analyse the legal and social problems and work towards finding solutions to the problems by application of laws and regulations.
+Relation with society: Interpret and analyse the legal, social and political problems and work towards finding solutions to the problems by application of laws and regulations.